jjok/Decomposer/README.md

 Deletes all the junk out of your project.

-Add a config file called decomposer.xml to your project and list all the directories and files that you wan to keep.
+Add a config file called decomposer.xml to your project and list all the directories and files that you want to keep.

 	<?xml version="1.0" encoding="UTF-8"?>
 	<decomposer xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"